amelie-girard7/TimeTravel-PolicyGradientRL/README.md

-# TimeTravel-PolicyGradientRL: Reinforcement Learning with Counterfactual Metrics as Reward for Story Rewriting
+# Enhancing Counterfactual Story Rewriting via Policy Gradient Optimization and Custom Rewards

+*Authors: Amelie Girard, Inigo Jauregi, Massimo Piccardi*

 This project explores the application of **Reinforcement Learning (RL)**, specifically policy gradient methods, to enhance model performance in **counterfactual story rewriting**.
 By framing text generation as a sequential decision-making process, we train models using evaluation metrics—including both conventional metrics and previously proposed task-specific metrics—as reward functions.
 This approach aims to guide the model more effectively towards generating appropriate counterfactual story endings.
 By comparing the model's performance against a **baseline**, we ensure that improvements are genuine and not merely artifacts of overfitting to the metrics.